pism/pism/doc/sphinx/manual/jako.rst

 The same script also preprocesses a pre-computed 5 km grid PISM model result ``g5km_gridseq.nc`` for the whole ice sheet.
 This provides the boundary conditions, and the thermodynamical initial condition, for the regional flow model we are building.
-If you have already generated it by running the script in subsection :ref:`sec-gridseq` then link to it,
+If you have already generated it by running the script in section :ref:`sec-gridseq` then link to it,

 .. code-block:: none